Tavern-Keeper-2308/tavern_keeper_be/README.md

   `treasure` - `String` type</br>
   `encounterMonsterIndexes` - [`String`] type</br>
 - This endpoint is utilized by the frontend to create a new encounter from user input on encounter builder page.
+- Response include `encounter` and `errors`, `errors` is an array and will be empty upon a successful mutation request and encounter creation.
+- If there are errors, only `errors` is returned in the response with `message` detailing the issue and `location` with where the error ocurred, and `extensions` containing details of the error.

 ##### GraphQL Mutation
 ```graphql